-Robert Pritchard talks about acting in Troma classics, “The Toxic Avenger” and “Class of Nuke’em High.”
-Robert tells us behind the scenes stories about the making of Toxi, Nuke’em and having a cameo in the remake of “Class of Nuke’em High.”
-Watch “The Toxic Avenger” below.
+Robert Pritchard star of The Toxic Avenger and Class of Nuke’em High gives us behind the scenes stories about the making of the classic Troma films.
+Plus his cameo in the remake of “Return to Nuke’em High.”

-Then a BONUS – More from Keith and The Girl.
+Then a BONUS – More from Keith & The Girl.
 I tell the story of the time I went to Michael Jackson’s estate for Joe Jackson’s birthday.

-Background from WIKIpedia:
+Background from Wikipedia:

 This was the film that “built the house of Troma”, and was Troma’s first horror film.
 Previously the production company focused on sex comedies such as Cry Uncle! and Squeeze Play!.
 Subsequently, Troma focused almost exclusively on horror films.
+The Toxic Avenger

 In 1975, Lloyd Kaufman had the idea to shoot a horror film involving a health club while serving as the pre-production supervisor on the set of Rocky.
 At the Cannes Film Festival, Kaufman had read an article that said horror films were no longer popular, so Kaufman claims that he decided to produce his own version of the horror film.
 The film’s final outcome was less a bona fide horror film and more of a campy superhero-spoof with extreme violence embedded throughout.
 The setting of the movie in a health club and the movie was given a working title of Health Club Horror.
 Kaufman wrote the script with the help of writer Joe Ritter.
 The Toxic Avenger